premthota/Node-App-using-Mondodb-Express/README.md

 # Node-App-using-Mondodb-
-I created an app where you can prioritize the conversations with highest order

-I used promises, asynchronous functions and async-await for run-time I connected the app to database with socket.io for enabling push notifications
+I created an app where you can prioritize the conversations with highest order App runs on server with the help of express and nodemon I used promises, asynchronous functions and async-await for run-time I connected the app to database with socket.io for enabling push notifications